Hankintailmoitukset/hilma-api/API meeting memos/hilma-api-meeting-20200409.md

 # Suggestions
 - Adding TED names for enums for procedure types would clarify
-- Monitoring for Staging environment to avoid downtime
+- We will consider monitoring for Staging environment to avoid downtime
-- New issue type for github for general questions
+- A new issue type for github for general questions

 ## Known issues
-- Annex procedure types has open issue whis one numbe being wrong.
-Hotfix is under development and fixed asap.
+- Annex procedure types has one open issue whis one number being wrong.
+Hotfix is under development and deployed as soon as possible.
-- Possible issue with notice documentation not opening in test enviroment (under investigation)
+- Possible issue identified with notice documentation not opening in test enviroment (under investigation)

 ## Communication and documentation improvements
-- Tiina requested suggestions to improve communication and documentation
+- Tiina requested  practical suggestions to improve api related communication and documentation
 - We will add new issue type to GitHub got general suggestions an questions
 - We will continue weekly api meetings
 - Api changes and new features are communicated primarily via Gihub change log and in api meetings